K3NZ01/K3NZ01.github.io-/README.md

 Field of interest: I am interested in identity and access management, social engineering.

-For fun: I enjoy spending time with my parents  and 3 brothers, watching documentaries (my favorite being those that talk about how technology is changing the way we operate), and traveling.
+For fun: I enjoy spending time with my family, watching documentaries (my favorite being those that talk about how technology is changing how we live and connect), and traveling.